China Used Car Market Size and Share

 China Used Car Market Analysis by Mordor Intelligence

-The China used car market size stood at USD 280.78 billion in 2026 and is projected to reach USD 378.76 billion by 2031, advancing at a 6.17% CAGR during 2026-2031.
+The China used car market size is expected to grow from USD 169.71 billion in 2025 to USD 180.18 billion in 2026 and is forecasted to reach USD 243.06 billion by 2031 at a 6.17% CAGR over 2026-2031.
 Beijing’s policy shift toward transparent inter-city transfers, expanding battery health certification, and OEM-backed certified pre-owned (CPO) programs are the pivotal growth engines.
-The sector is also absorbing a rising wave of nearly-new new-energy vehicles (NEVs) that enter trade-in cycles as replacement intervals shorten.
+The sector is also absorbing a rising wave of nearly-new energy vehicles (NEVs) entering trade-in cycles as replacement intervals shorten.
 Digital platforms equipped with AI-driven residual-value forecasting compress inspection times, while blockchain-verified histories curb mileage fraud.
 At the same time, aggressive new-car discounting narrows the price gap between discounted new inventory and premium used stock, forcing organized vendors to differentiate through warranties and financing bundles.
 Sedans still headline transaction counts, yet SUVs and electric models are expanding faster, signaling that versatility and eco-credentials are reshaping shopper priorities.

 Key Report Takeaways